The Honor Bell

 Throughout history, bells have been used to announce a death or to express the gravity of an individual’s passing.
 Honor bells are tuned to mourning.
 They are struck, note by note, to communicate the depth of sorrow and the extent of loss.

-The Honor Bell Foundation believes that there is no better way to sound a tribute than by an honor bell.
+There is no better way to sound a tribute than by an honor bell.
 Its dignity complements the traditions and simplicity associated with military funeral rites, while its beauty offers a note of reverence.

 The Honor Bell is the first tolling bell cast in U.S. history with the sole purpose of rendering a final honor to United States Service Members killed in action and United States Armed Forces Veterans.
 Is is tolled exclusively by veterans.
 It was commissioned and dedicated into service on Memorial Day, 2016.
 It is a custom-designed, thirty-seven-inch diameter, forty-inch tall, stationary bronze bell that weighs one thousand pounds.